How to Calculate Your True Vehicle Cost per Job

 Open the live calculator →Common mistakes

-- Quoting travel on fuel cost alone — depreciation is usually the bigger line item, at roughly 35–45% of total operating cost against fuel’s 20–35%
+- Quoting travel on fuel cost alone, when depreciation is usually the bigger line item, at roughly 35% to 45% of total operating cost against fuel’s 20% to 35%

 - Leaving the markup at a flat 20% for every vehicle regardless of how hard it actually works or how often it needs unplanned repairs

-- Running one "true cost" for the whole fleet instead of a separate profile per vehicle — purchase price, fuel economy, and annual mileage all vary between trucks
+- Running one "true cost" for the whole fleet instead of a separate profile per vehicle, when purchase price, fuel economy, and annual mileage all vary between trucks

 Frequently Asked Questions